shuai-xu/velox4j/README.md

 Java code will be 1-on-1 mapped to Velox's associated components.
 The design makes Velox4j's code base even small, and any new Velox features easy to add to Velox4j.

-### Compatible With Arrow
+### Compatible With Arrow Java

-Velox4j is compatible with Apache Arrow.
-The output of Velox4j query can be exported into Arrow format through utility APIs provided by Velox4j.
+Velox4j is compatible with [Apache Arrow's Java implementation](https://arrow.apache.org/java/).
+Built-in utilities converting between
+Velox4j's RowVector / BaseVector and Arrow Java's VectorSchemaRoot / Table / FieldVector are provided.

 ## Prerequisites